awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 Container host test phase
 After Image Builder runs the test phase for all of the components that you selected in the container recipe, Image Builder runs this phase for container workflows\.
 The container host test phase can run additional tests that validate container management and custom runtime configurations\.

+**Workflow**
+Workflows define the sequence of steps that Image Builder performs when it creates a new image\.
+All images have build and test workflows\.
+Containers have an additional workflow for distribution\.*Workflow types*

+`BUILD`
+Covers build stage configuration for every image created\.

+`TEST`
+Covers test stage configuration for every image created\.

+`DISTRIBUTION`
+Covers distribution workflow for container images\.

 ## Pricing<a name="image-builder-pricing"></a>

 There is no cost to use EC2 Image Builder to create custom AMI or container images\.
 However, standard pricing applies for other services that are used in the process\.
 The following list includes the usage of some AWS services that can incur costs when you create, build, store, and distribute your custom AMI or container images, depending on your configuration\.